gaberamolete/toolkit-xrai/docs/guidelines/methodology/mo_stability.md

 Where P(x) and Q(x) are the probability mass (in the case of discrete distributions) or probability density (in the case of continuous distributions) at point x.
 The summation is taken over all possible values of x for discrete distributions or integrated over the entire support for continuous distributions.

 TVD scores range from 0 to 1, with 0 indicating that the two distributions are identical and 1 indicating that they are completely dissimilar.
 Smaller TVD values suggest greater similarity between distributions, while larger values suggest greater dissimilarity.
 All in all, TVD provides a straightforward and intuitive measure of dissimilarity that does not assume specific distributional forms for the data.

+For this statistical test, Forest-Benchmarking package offers a [method](https://forest-benchmarking.readthedocs.io/en/latest/autogen/forest.benchmarking.distance_measures.total_variation_distance.html) for the extraction of values.